xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 2023-09-05T15:06:11Z E! [inputs.gnmi] Error in plugin: failed to setup subscription: rpc error: code = Unavailable <span style="background-color: #7CFC00;">desc = connection error: desc = "transport: authentication handshake failed: remote error: tls: bad certificate"</span>
 </code></pre></div>

 **Solution:** Verify that the Telegraf collector certificate can be verified by the root certificate on the router.
 The root certificate must be present at the following path `/misc/config/grpc/ca.cert`.
-The filename are important it MUST be `ca.cert`
+The filename is important it MUST be `ca.cert`